 For this reason, I thought it might be helpful to put together a grocery list of the highest-fiber/lower-oxalate foods.
 I want you to have quick access to all the nutrient-dense foods you may have taken off your plate because you were uncertain about the oxalate level.
-Remember, there are so many foods you can eat on a lower oxalate diet.
+Remember, you can eat so many foods on a lower oxalate diet.

 A couple of points.
 I rounded up or down on the fiber.
 If it was right in the middle (see green peppers), I kept the actual measurement.
 Whole numbers, in general, are easier to understand, and it is not a big difference either way.